azureknight7604/snake_arm9/README.md

 1. Download the savefile located in the [save](save/) directory.

 > [!NOTE]
 > Make sure you download the correct savefile for your game's region (Europe, USA, Japan).
-Also, you'll notices that at the end of each filename, there are *melon_PC* or *melon_android*. *melon_PC* is for the desktop version of melonDS emulator (Windows, Mac, Linux) and *melon_android* is for the android port of melonDS emulator.
+Also, you'll notices that at the end of each filename, theres *melon_PC* or *melon_android*. *melon_PC* is for the desktop version of melonDS emulator (Windows, Mac, Linux) and *melon_android* is for the android port of melonDS emulator.

 > [!WARNING]
 > If you have an existing savefile, be sure to backup that first by either renaming it or make a copy of it.
 This is so that you can go back to your original savefile after you're done messing around with the modified savefile provided here.